By Pragyansharma Polavarapu

 Stones” or his complex novel “Gora”.
 All the above

-works were in English and gained fame at
+works were in English and gained fame at international

-international level.
+level.

-books of very high literary quality and
+books.There are (too) numberless books of very high literary quality and beauty

-beauty in Indian languages.
+in Indian languages.
 Most dealt in an extremely beautiful artistic and

 sensitive way with the Indian poverty and illiteracy, caste and social